statelyai/xstate/.changeset/light-news-add.md

 '@xstate/fsm': minor
 ---

-The service can rehydrate the state on start
+You can now rehydrate the state of a service by calling `start` with `initialState` argument.